post featured image

 Instant Pot or Pressure Cooker – Follow the recipe as written, using the saute function on your instant pot.
 Let the pan get nice and hot before searing the pork using the ‘high’ setting for saute.
 Add the broth mixture, garlic, and herbs to the pot.
 Set the Instant Pot to ‘pressure cook’ for 60 minutes, with natural release.
 After the lid has released, add the onions and apples and set to ‘pressure cook’ on high for 5 minutes using a quick release.

 Slow Cooker – Use another pan or pot to sear the pork before adding it to the slow cooker.
 Seriously, don’t skip this step because it adds SO much flavor!
 Once the pork is seared, add it to the slow cooker and pour the braising liquid over the top.
-Add the onions, apples, and fresh herbs.
-Cover and cook on high for 4-5 hours, or low for 7-8 hours.
+Add the fresh herbs, cover and cook on high for 4-5 hours, or low for 7-8 hours.
+Add apples and onions toward the end of cooking and cook until they’re just tender, but not mushy.

 What to Serve with Apple Cider Braised Pork Shoulder